Guidance

 Hydrogen heating: overview

 Heating our homes and workplaces with low carbon heat is one of the best things we can do to help combat climate change.
 Currently, heating all the buildings in the UK produces almost a quarter of the UK’s carbon emissions.
-There are about 30 million homes in the UK and 85% of them use natural gas for heating.
+There are nearly 30 million homes in the UK and currently around 85% of them use natural gas for heating.

 In 2019 the UK became the first major economy to pass laws to reduce its greenhouse gas emissions to net zero by 2050.
-Meeting our net zero target will require virtually all heat in buildings to be decarbonised, and heat in industry to be reduced to close to zero carbon emissions.
-The government already supports existing low carbon heat options like heat pumps and heat networks.
-These technologies will be the primary means of decarbonisation for the foreseeable future.
-There is also the potential for hydrogen to play a role in slower time in some locations.
+Meeting our net zero target will require virtually all heat in buildings to be decarbonised.
+The government already supports existing low carbon heat options like heat pumps and heat networks, which will be the primary means of decarbonisation for the foreseeable future.

 Unlike other technologies, 100% hydrogen for heating is not yet an established technology.
-Further work is required to understand the feasibility, costs, and convenience of transporting 100% hydrogen in the gas grid and using hydrogen for heating and cooking.
+A programme of research, development and testing has been underway for several years on the feasibility, costs, and convenience of hydrogen heating and a significant body of evidence now exists.

 The H100 Fife neighbourhood trial

 Construction on H100 Fife is underway.
-It is being funded by SGN with contributions from its gas network partners Cadent, Northern Gas Networks (NGN), Wales and West Utilities, alongside Ofgem and the Scottish Government.
+It is being funded by SGN with contributions from its gas network partners Cadent, Northern Gas Networks (NGN), Wales and West Utilities, alongside the Scottish Government, and funds approved by Ofgem.

 H100 Fife will supply hydrogen to around 300 opted-in homes through a new network laid parallel with the existing natural gas network.
 The hydrogen used will be green, produced by an electrolyser powered by an offshore wind turbine.